Effective, Affordable & Long Lasting Skin Treatment

-The word “Pico” has recently gained a lot of traction as the new buzzword in aesthetic medicine, and has become one of the most requested for treatment in Singapore.
+The word “Pico” has recently gained a lot of traction as the new buzzword in aesthetic medicine.
+It has also become one of the most requested aesthetic treatment in Singapore.

 Picolaser is not a brand or name of a laser machine, but refers to a type of laser technology.

 In essence, “Pico” in the word “Picolaser” refers to picosecond: ie: 1/1000 of a nanosecond or one trillionth of a second.
-Picolaser is a new generation of laser technology in which the laser is fired with a very short pulse duration – in picoseconds.
-This is in contrast to Q-switched lasers, in which laser beams are delivered in pulse durations of nanoseconds.
+Picolaser uses high frequency laser technology in which the laser is fired with a very short pulse duration – in picoseconds.
+This is in contrast to older versions of Q-switched lasers, in which laser beams are delivered in pulse durations of nanoseconds.

 PICO laser can be likened to an upgrade of the Q-switched lasers.
 Q-switched lasers despite their efficacy was limited by problems such as burns, blisters, hyper- or hypopigmentation, especially in more complex cases requiring higher powered treatment.